evcoreas/Blog-App/README.md

 ```
 cd BlogApp
 ```
-Then you will Install all the dependeinces by running the following command:
+Then you will Install all the dependencies by running the following command:
 ```
 npm install or npm i
 ```